Lost in Space (film)

-Lost in Space is a 1998 American science fiction action-adventure film directed by Stephen Hopkins, and starring Gary Oldman, William Hurt, Matt LeBlanc, Mimi Rogers, Heather Graham, Lacey Chabert in her first feature film appearance, Jack Johnson and Jared Harris.
-The plot is adapted from the 1965–1968 CBS television series of the same name (itself inspired by the 1812 novel The Swiss Family Robinson by Johann David Wyss).
-Several actors from the TV show make cameo appearances.
+Lost in Space is a 1998 American science fiction action-adventure film directed by Stephen Hopkins, and starring Gary Oldman, William Hurt, Matt LeBlanc, Mimi Rogers, Heather Graham, Lacey Chabert in her first feature film appearance, Jack Johnson, and Jared Harris.
+The plot is adapted from the 1965–1968 CBS television series of the same name, which was loosely based on the 1812 novel by Johann David Wyss (and similarly named movies), The Swiss Family Robinson.
+Several actors from the television show make cameo appearances.

 The film focuses on the Robinson family, who undertake a voyage to a nearby star system to begin large-scale emigration from a soon-to-be uninhabitable Earth, but are thrown off course by a saboteur and must try to find their way home.

-Lost in Space received negative reviews from critics, and grossed $136.1 million worldwide with an $80 million budget.
+Lost in Space was released by New Line Cinema on April 3, 1998, and received negative reviews from critics, grossing $136.1 million worldwide with an $80 million budget.

 Plot

 In 2058, Earth will soon be uninhabitable due to the irreversible effects of pollution and ozone depletion.
 In an effort to save humanity, the United Global Space Force sends Professor John Robinson, his wife Maureen, daughters Judy and Penny, and young prodigy son Will on the spaceship Jupiter II to complete construction of a hypergate over the planet Alpha Prime, which will allow the population of Earth to be instantly transported and populate the new planet.
 Penny rebels by breaking curfew, while Will's prize-winning science experiment involving time travel goes largely unnoticed by John.
 Global Sedition, a mutant terrorist group, assassinates the Jupiter IIs pilot, who is replaced by hotshot fighter pilot Major Don West, to his chagrin.

 The family's physician Dr. Zachary Smith, a Sedition spy, sabotages the ship's on-board robot before launch, but is betrayed by his cohorts and left unconscious as the ship launches and the family enters cryosleep.
 The robot activates and begins to destroy the navigation and guidance systems, en route to destroying the family.
-Smith awakens the Robinsons and West, who subdue the robot, but the ship is falling uncontrollably into the Sun.
+Smith awakens the Robinsons and Don, who subdue the robot, but the ship is falling uncontrollably into the Sun.
 Forced to use the experimental hyperdrive with an unplotted course, the ship is transported through hyperspace to a remote planet in an uncharted part of the universe.

 Passing through a strange distortion in space, the crew finds two abandoned ships in orbit: the Earth ship Proteus, and another ship clearly not of human origin.
 They board the Proteus, with Will controlling the now-modified robot.
 They find navigational data to reach Alpha Prime, and a camouflaging creature Penny calls "Blarp", along with evidence suggesting the ship is from the future.
 They are attacked by spider-like creatures; one scratches Smith, and the robot's body is irreparably damaged but Will saves its computerized intelligence.